U.S. Route 30 in Idaho: Boise to Downtown Pocatello

 After leaving Boise, the freeway then serves multiple roads (including SH-21) before reaching Mountain Home.
-In Mountain Home, the freeway serves I-84 BL.
+In Mountain Home, the freeway serves I-84 Bus.
 At the next exit, US 20 leaves the freeway alone.
-The three remaining routes went on to serve several more roads (such as I-84 BL and SH-78).
+The three remaining routes go on to serve several more roads (such as I-84 Bus. and SH-78).
 Then, in Bliss, US 30 leaves the freeway and enters the Thousand Springs Scenic Byway.
 As US 30 approaches I-84, the route turns south and east, serving Hagerman, Buhl, Filer, and Twin Falls.
 North of Kimberly, the route then leaves the byway.
 In Burley, the route then intersects SH-27 and SH-81.
 In Heyburn, the route rejoins I-84 while also intersecting SH-24.
-They then serve SH-25/SH-77 at the exact interchange.
+They then serve SH-25/SH-77 at the same interchange.
 Then, US 30 transitions from I-84 to I-86 on a modified interchange.
-Both I-86 and US 30 serve more roads and places (including Register Rock, I-86 BL, SH-39, and Pocatello Regional Airport).
+Both I-86 and US 30 serve more roads and places (including Register Rock, I-86 Bus., SH-39, and Pocatello Regional Airport).
 At exit 58, US 30 leaves the freeway as it approaches Pocatello.
 At this point, US 30 travels along a road parallel to the railroad.
-Along the way near downtown, it then begins to run concurrently with I-15 BL and US 91.
+Along the way near downtown, it then begins to run concurrently with I-15 Bus. and US 91.
 Shortly after that, the concurrently splits into a one-way pair.

 Thousand Springs Scenic Byway

 The Thousand Springs Scenic Byway is a picturesque section of US 30 in southern Idaho between the towns of Bliss and Buhl, dipping down into the Hagerman Valley and a canyon of the Snake River.
 The byway takes its name from the numerous streams and rivulets springing forth out of the east wall of that canyon, many of them plainly visible from the road, with the panoramic river in the foreground.
 These springs are outlets from the Snake River Aquifer, which flows through thousands of square miles of porous volcanic rock and is one of the largest groundwater systems in the world.
-The aquifer is believed to be fed by the Lost River which disappears into lava flows near Arco, about 90 mi northeast of Hagerman.
+The aquifer is believed to be fed by the Big Lost River which disappears into lava flows near Arco, about 90 mi northeast of Hagerman.

 Downtown Pocatello to Wyoming state line

 The concurrency returns to a two-way street.
 It then comes across I-15 at a diamond interchange.
-At this point, both U.S. routes continue southeast along I-15 while I-15 BL ends there.
-The three routes (I-15, US 30, and US 91) then serve even more places such as another I-15 BL in Inkom.
+At this point, both U.S. Highways continue southeast along I-15 while I-15 Bus. ends there.
+The three routes (I-15, US 30, and US 91) then serve even more places such as another I-15 Bus. in Inkom.
 At exit 47, US 30 leaves the freeway to serve McCammon.
 At this point, US 30 begins to meander across several mountains.
 Between Alexander and Soda Springs, SH-34 runs concurrently with US 30.
 US 30 then serves more towns through the rest of the state, especially Montpelier.
 In Montpelier, US 89 briefly runs concurrently with US 30.